 |

 SpiritMatters 6 min.
 1984 A silent monologue on the simultaneous perception of space and time.
-The film was constructed without a camera by writing directly on clear celluloid, and then “translated” by refilming the resulting strips on a light table so that they appear as “subtitles” beneath the original inscription.
-Study in Diachronic Motion.
-3 min.
-1975 A first experiment in diachronic motion: the simultaneous depiction of displaced moments in time.
-Originally shot in 8mm. |
+The film was constructed without a camera by writing directly on clear celluloid, and then “translated” by refilming the resulting strips on a light table so that they appear as “subtitles” beneath the original inscription. |